 provided by automated trading strategies could find significant amounts of liquidity suddenly withdrawn if those automated strategies pause due to changes in market conditions.
 Evidence suggests that the so-called "flash crash" of May 2010 involved a temporary liquidity withdrawal of this type.
-Attenuated market liquidity, in turn, can adversely affect market fluidity, in turn, can adversely affect market functioning more generally.
+Attenuated market liquidity, in turn, can adversely affect market functioning more generally.
 Risk controls must keep pace with these developments.
 Unfortunately, the risk arising from high-speed trading is difficult to assess because it is opaque and difficult to monitor (particularly in real time).